box/shmock/CONTRIBUTING.md

 ```

 This will add your changes on top of what's already in upstream, minimizing merge issues.

-### Step 7: Run the tests

-Make sure that all tests are passing before submitting a pull request.

 ### Step 8: Send the pull request